Captain Underpants: The First Epic Movie: Plot

-To prevent this, George hypnotizes Mr. Krupp with a "3-D Hypno-Ring" he received out of a cereal box.
-As the boys have noticed that Mr. Krupp bears a resemblance to Captain Underpants, they command him to be so.
-The boys soon learn the severity of this when Captain Underpants begins causing trouble around Piqua and thus decide to take him to their treehouse.
-There, they discover that they can turn Captain Underpants back into Mr. Krupp by splashing water on him and back into Captain Underpants by snapping their fingers.
-Realizing that Mr. Krupp will continue trying to separate them, they decide to settle with Captain Underpants yet insist that he be dressed up as Mr. Krupp under the pretense of a "secret identity", to which Captain Underpants agrees.
-His sudden personality change even manages to attract the attention and affection of the school's shy lunch lady, Edith.
+George hypnotizes Mr. Krupp using a 3-D Hypno-Ring from a cereal box prize before Mr. Krupp can sign the papers to separate George and Harold.
+They command Mr. Krupp to become Captain Underpants, leading him to cause trouble around town.
+After taking him to their treehouse, the boys discover that they can turn Captain Underpants back into Mr. Krupp by splashing water on him and back into Captain Underpants by snapping their fingers.
+To keep Mr. Krupp from separating them, they convince Captain Underpants that Mr. Krupp is his secret identity.
+His change in personality attracts the attention of the school's shy lunch lady Edith.